mlr-org/mlr3oml/cran-comments.md

 ## Comments

-* This package is relying on a REST API and therefore wraps examples in "\dontrun{...}" and also disables tests on CRAN
+This package uses a REST API and therefore:

+* wraps examples in "\dontrun{...}"
+* disables tests relying on an existing server and internet connection on CRAN